 The Difference Between Gyproc EasiFill 20, 45 and 60You’ll notice one of these numbers on your bag of EasiFill, 20, 45 or 60.
 This number relates to the number of minutes the product takes to set once mixed.
 The idea being, if you want to mix up a large amount of filler for a big room, the EasiFill 60 will give you a longer working time.
 If you’re in a rush and you need to get the filler sanded so you can paint, EasiFill 20 is the way to go.
 That said, EasiFill 20 can be a bit annoying.
 It’s fine on surface blemishes, but if you use it in a deeper hole, your filler will set in 20 minutes but take hours to actually dry.
 With that in mind, I’d suggest sticking with EasiFill 45 or 60 on most jobs.

 Mixing EasiFillEasiFill is just like any other powder filler, in that you add water and mix until you get the correct consistency.
 You can mix most fillers on a board, but you’re better off using a paint kettle, bowl or other plastic container for EasiFill, as it doesn’t absorb the water as easily as the others.
 As long as you’re mixing it in a container and not on a board, you won’t have any issues.
 Mc the filler until it is silky smooth.

-The Performance as an Interior filler
+The Performance of EasiFill as an Interior filler

 Ok, the nitty gritty of my Gyproc EasiFill review, how does it perform?

 Well once mixed it is nice and easy to apply.
 You’ll find it creamy and smooth.
 Because it acts as an adhesive as well as a filler, you know it will stick to any plaster or timber surface.
-It doesn’t sag much and even though it does contract a little as it dries, it isn’t a massive problem.
+It doesn’t sag much, and even though it does contract a little as it dries, it isn’t a massive problem.

 Drying times are pretty much as stated on the packet, however deeper holes can take longer (much longer in some cases).
 Just be conscious of it and you’ll be fine.
 If you’re filling very deep holes, apply thinner layers of filler and let each layer dry before applying the next.
 EasiFill is perfect for skimming larger patches of walls.

 Plasterers use it to do large areas of patching and you can even use it to skim whole walls.
 In fact, there was a tradesman local to me who used to regularly skim over artex with the stuff.
 I never had any issues following on behind him as a decorator.
 Click here to see online prices.

-Gyproc EasiFill the Coving Adhesive
+Is Gyproc EasiFill a Good Coving Adhesive?